Orange-Dolphin/IKGO-Modules/README.md

-This repository is for all my module creations for the Ikemen Go project, to find the project, please follow this link https://github.com/ikemen-engine/Ikemen-GO
+This repository is for all my module creations for the Ikemen Go project; to find the project, please follow this link https://github.com/ikemen-engine/Ikemen-GO

 # Modules